zpollats/NeuralNetworkXRayClassification/README.md

 # X-ray Image Classification for Pneumonia

+<iframe src="https://ourworldindata.org/grapher/pneumonia-death-rates-in-children-under-5" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Overview
 Pneumonia is an infection in one or both lungs which makes people have difficulty breathing.
 It can be a medical emergency, especially among high-risk groups like people over 65 and children 5 or younger, whose immune systems are relatively weaker.
 Therefore, it is crucial to identify pneumonia in a more efficient and accurate way, so that we can have treatment in the early stage.
 ## Business Problem
 According to the World Health Organization, there are 156 million cases of pneumonia each year in children younger than five years.
 It is a serious illness, especially in young children whose immune systems have not fully developed yet.

 Pneumonia continues to be one of the leading causes of death among children across the globe.
 The death rates for pneumonia are highest in South Asia and sub-Saharan Africa.
-According to the World Health Organization, almost 750,000 children died in 2019 from pneumonia, and pneumonia accounts for 14% of all deaths among children 5 years and younger.
+According to Unicef, almost 800,000 children died in 2019 from pneumonia, and pneumonia accounts for 14% of all deaths among children 5 years and younger.
 Given these sobering statistics, it is vital that doctors can quickly identify those with pneumonia to treat it as soon as possible.
 As the WHO explains, “effective diagnosis and treatment of pneumonia is critical to improve child survival.”

 To make the diagnosis process more efficient and accurate, we're going to build a machine learning model that can identify whether the input X-ray image is pneumonia or not.
 Once we have our model, we will cooperate with the WHO to deploy our model in areas around the world that need this help the most.

 ## Data Understanding
 For this project, we worked with 6000 chest X-ray images of pediatric patients from one to five years old found from ["Kaggle"](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia).
+This data was collected from the Guangzhou Women and Children's Medical Center in Guangzhou, China.
 The data has already been split into training, validation and testing sets, but the validation set was extremely small (8 images), so we combined all images into one folder and performed our own train, validation, test split.
 Approximately 75% of the images in our dataset belonged to those with pneumonia.
 Given that our dataset is images, there was very little data cleaning to perform, and we were able to jump straight into creating our neural network for classification of chest x-ray images.

 ![](DistributionOfImages.png)